foundry-rs/starknet-foundry/docs/src/starknet/declare-deploy.md

 ### General Example

 Make sure you have a `Scarb.toml` in your project directory.
-Suppose we would like to declare and instantly deploy an example contract named `SimpleBalance`, defined in the default project.
+Suppose we would like to declare and instantly deploy an example contract named `HelloSncast`, defined in the default project.

 Running: